Advancing a society that embraces diversity through respect, and supports lives of beauty.

 At Shiseido, we strive to empower everyone through the power of beauty.
 Throughout our history, we have studied the therapeutic and empowering effects of cosmetics.
 In 1956, we introduced Japan’s first makeup product designed to conceal burn marks suffered in World War 2.
 Since then, we have developed a wide range of cosmetics for discolorations and scars.
 In recent years, we have harnessed the power of beauty to support cancer patients and survivors coping with changes in appearance related to their treatment.
 And, in 2013, based on extensive research at care homes, we established a cosmetic therapy program to promote healthy life expectancy.
 We aim to support a society where people feel empowered, confident and free to be themselves.
 And we strive to share our expertise in beauty care and research into aging society with countries and regions that face similar challenges as Japan.

 At Shiseido, respect for human rights is at the core of our DNA.
 Across our business, we are dedicated to respecting and protecting the rights of our diverse group of stakeholders, including partners and employees.
 We are committed to eradicating human rights issues — including forced labor and child labor — as well as workplace harassment, which is an issue that has become more prevalent due to changes in social structure and the rise of more diverse values.
 We are aware that failure to take appropriate action against such issues poses great risk to our company and all our stakeholders.
 Across the Shiseido Group, we have standards and policies in place to guide our actions when it comes to human rights.
-Based on the Shiseido Group Standards of Business Conduct and Ethics, which stipulate the mandatory behavior expected of every individual working for the Shiseido Group, we ensure that our business is always conducted according to high ethical standards.
+Based on the Shiseido Code of Conduct and Ethics, which stipulate the mandatory behavior expected of every individual working for the Shiseido Group, we ensure that our business is always conducted according to high ethical standards.